westonnelson/Alpha/README.md

 Yes, this is expected behavior and was put in place due to safety reasons.
 Alpha only responds to verified bots.
 To get your bot verified, please contact me for further instructions.

-**...#0000 is unverified, why?**

-...#0000 is likely not a bot, but a webhook.
-I cannot verify webhooks due to how they work on Discord.

 # Terms of Service